enkidevs/curriculum/sql/dql/aggregate-queries/distinct-and-limit.md

 | Bulbasaur |
 | Charizard |

 There might be some cases where you only want to return a certain number of results, or records that start after a certain number of rows.
-In this case you would have to use the `OFFSET <number> ROWS` and the `FETCH FIRST <number> ROWS ONLY` commands.
+In this case you'd have to use the `OFFSET <number> ROWS` and the `FETCH FIRST <number> ROWS ONLY` commands.

-Using the same table, if we wanted to limit our results to 3 records and start counting after the second row we would use:
+Using the same table, if we wanted to limit our results to 3 records and start counting after the second row we'd use:

 ```sql
 SELECT * FROM pokemons